How to check your masters

 Before generating a note, check to see that what you’re hearing shows up consistently across all of your different playback systems.

-Avoid using phone speakers or built-in computer speakers to generate a note.
+Avoid using phone speakers or built-in computer speakers to generate a creative note.
 These tiny speakers can’t reproduce bass frequencies accurately, so any notes generated using them will be inaccurate as well.

 The higher the quality of your listening environment and playback systems, the higher the quality your creative notes can be.